rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 ### Course Prerequisites or Co-requisites
-MATH 111, MATH 112, grade of B or better in CSC 127B or CSC 227.
+Student must have earned a C grade or higher in (CSC 120 or CSC 127B or CSC 227).

 ### Instructor and Contact Information
 + **Instructor**: Rebecca Faust